-Absolut is a masterclass in ticking the boxes when it comes to our 7 criteria for a great brand name.
+Absolut is an exceptional brand name ticking the boxes of our 7 criteria for a great brand name.

-Nike is ones of the worlds most valuable and recognisable brands.
-This is no doubt helped in part by their excellent brand name.
-It ticks the usual boxes of brevity, likability and spelling and pronunciation.
-It rolls off the tongue as well, in fact, it has been used as the chorus for popular RnB songs.
+Nike is one of the world's most valuable and recognisable brands.
+A part of the company's huge success is undoubtedly down to its excellent brand name.
+It ticks the usual boxes of brevity, likability, easy spelling and pronunciation.
+It rolls off the tongue as well, in fact, it has been used as the chorus for popular RnB songs, such as this one:

-The name also excels in appropriateness as it borrows its name from the Greek goddess of victory, a perfect association for a sportswear brand.
-The name has proven itself to be extendible as it has expanded worldwide with multiple products at varying price points, even collaborating with brands outside of the sports world such as the Dutch streetwear brand Patta.
+The name also excels in being appropriate as it borrows its name from the Greek goddess of victory, a perfect association for a sportswear brand.
+The name has proven itself to be extendible as it has expanded worldwide with multiple products at varying price points.
+It even collaborated with brands outside the sports industry, such as the Dutch streetwear brand Patta.

-If you found this article interesting or informative please share it on social media using the buttons below!
+If you found this article interesting or informative, be sure to share it on social media using the buttons below!